What is Entrepreneurship?

 What is a corporation?
 A corporation is a group of people or companies which is legally recognized to act as a single entity.

 What is Partnership?
 Partnership is a form of organization where two or more individuals share the ownership of business unit.
 They form a legal agreement containing the rights, duties and responsibilities of every partner.
 This agreement is called partnership deed.

 They share all the profits and losses respective to the decided ratios.
 Partnerships can be formed between individuals as well as companies.

-What is Sole Proprietorship?
-A sole proprietor is a person who generates the idea of starting business all by him.
+What is a Sole Proprietorship?
+A sole proprietor is a person who generates the idea of starting a business all by him.
 He creates the resources, manages the factors of production, arranges the finances and takes all the risks solely.
 He is also responsible for all the actions and reactions of his decisions.
 Hence, enjoys all the profits alone.

-Some examples of small business entrepreneurship are grocery stores, doctors, electricians, plumbers, hairdressers and consultants etc.
+Some examples of small business entrepreneurship are grocery stores, doctors, electricians, plumbers, hairdressers, and consultants etc.